 Top Economic Drivers of 2017:

 The beginning of a new year marks a time of planning.
-The FCC Ag Economics team wants to help you put your best foot forward into 2017 with an in-depth look at the top five economic drivers affecting Canadian agriculture this year.
-Check out the first post in this series and stay tuned over the following weeks as we dive into each driver in more detail.
+The FCC Economics team wants to help you put your best foot forward into 2017 with an in-depth look at the top five economic drivers likely to affect Canadian agriculture this year.

-What can Canadian ag expect from oil supply and demand in 2017?
+What can Canadian ag expect from the world in 2017?